 The District established this fund in accordance with Section 1432 of the Pennsylvania Municipal Code and in compliance with the Pennsylvania School Code.
 It is utilized for unforeseen and various capital expenditures.
-In 2016-17 the district expended a total of \$882,099 in capital projects, debt service, purchases, and improvements throughout the district.
+In 2017-2018 the district expended a total of \$940,555 in capital projects, debt service, purchases, and improvements throughout the district.
 For the 2012-13 fiscal year and thereafter, the QZAB debt service will be paid from the capital reserve account.
 However, the Federal Government Sequestrian affected the 100% repayment of the interest.
 The district is receiving about 91% of the interest paid for the Elementary Project Bond Issuance.
 The District is receiving PlanCon funds for the Elementary Project as of the 2017-18 school year.
+The PlanCon funds must be recorded in the general fund prior to transferring to the capital reserve per PDE.
 The ESCO (energy) project debt service will be paid from the capital reserve account.
+The ESCO (energy) project debt was a loan in prior years.
+The district refinanced this loan as bond to save funds over the remained However due to the impact the debt service is having on the capital projects fund, the district is considering moving debt service to the general fund.

-At the beginning of the fiscal year, the fund balance was \$1,840,994.
-With all of the capital expenditures and revenue, the ending fund balance totaled \$1,850,384 or a net change in fund balance of \$9,390.
+At the beginning of the fiscal year, the fund balance was \$1,850,384.
+With all of the capital expenditures and revenue, the ending fund balance totaled \$1,640,767 or a net change in fund balance of \$209,617.